-Wherever workers' heads are cracked by the police in demonstrations for social insurance or immediate relief, the myth of securing any gains without a struggle is shattered.
+Wherever workers' heads are cracked by the police in demonstrations for social insurance or immediate relief, the illusion of securing any gains without a struggle is shattered.
 Under a Socialist mayor in Milwaukee, under a "reform" mayor in Detroit, under a Republican mayor in Pittsburgh and under a Tammany Democratic mayor in New York, the answer to the demand for work or wages has been the same-brutal clubbings and jail sentences.

-These experiences teach the workers there can be no easy

-path to victory.
-They see their militant leaders beaten into unconsciousness for voicing their demands, shot in the back as was Steve Katovis, railroaded to jail as were the New York unemployment delegation and scores of labor's valiant fighters now rotting in prison, or sent to the electric chair as were Sacco and Vanzetti.
+These experiences teach the workers there can be no easy path to victory.
+They see their militant leaders beaten into unconsciousness or shot for voicing their demands, railroaded to jail, or sent to the electric chair as were Sacco and Vanzetti.
 They come to realize that only from their own ranks can be drawn fresh forces, fearless and determined enough to carry on the struggle.

 The fight for social insurance must go on because it is a fight for security in the daily struggle for existence faced by every member of the working class.
-The fight for social insurance must go forward under the leadership of the revolutionary unions and the Communist Party, because those unions and that political party are the only workers' organizations determined to push on until the employing class, beaten back by the rising power of an awakened proletariat, gives way.
-This struggle for social insurance in the United States, as in every other capitalist country, receives continuous inspiration from the progress made by the workers of the Soviet Union who have abolished the private profit system and have taken into their own hands the conduct of their lives.
+The fight for social insurance must go forward under the leadership of the militant unions and the Communist Party, because those unions and that political party are the only workers' organizations determined to push on until the employing class, beaten back by the rising power of an awakened proletariat, gives way.
+This struggle for social insurance in the United States, as in every other capitalist country, receives continuous inspiration from the progress made by the workers of the Soviet Union who have abolished the capitalist system and are energetically building Socialism.
+They have done away completely with unemployment and are rapidly improving their own living standards.